Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Do neutrinos change consistently between the flavors regardless of charge?
 Charge-parity (CP) says that they should because physics shouldn't favor one charge over another.
 But the evidence is mounting that this may not be the case.

 At J-PARC, the T2K experiment streams neutrinos along 295 kilometers to the Super-K and found that in 2017 their neutrino data showed more electron neutrinos than there should have been and less anti-electron neutrinos than expected, something that further hints at a possible model for the aforementioned neutrinoless double beta decay being a reality (Moskvitch, Wolchover "Neutrinos").

 Deep Underground Neutrino Experiment (DUNE)

-One experiment that will help with these flavor mysteries is the Deep Underground Neutrino Experiment (DUNE), a huge feat starting at Fermilab in Batavia, Illinois and ending at the Sanford Underground Research Facility in South Dakota for a total of 1,300 kilometers.
+One experiment that will help with these flavor mysteries is the Deep Underground Neutrino Experiment (DUNE), a huge feat starting at Fermilab in Batavia, Illinois, and ending at the Sanford Underground Research Facility in South Dakota for a total of 1,300 kilometers.

-That is important, because the largest experiment before this was only 800 kilometers.
-That extra distance should give scientists more data on the oscillations of the flavors by allowing comparisons of the different flavors and seeing how they are similar or different to the other detectors.
+That is important because the largest experiment before this was only 800 kilometers.
+That extra distance should give scientists more data on the oscillations of the flavors by allowing comparisons of the different flavors and seeing how they are similar or different from the other detectors.
 That extra distance through Earth should encourage more particle hits, and the 17,000 metric tons of liquid oxygen at Sanford will record the Chernokov radiation from any hits (Moskowitz 34-7).

 - Boyle, Rebecca.
 “Forget the Higgs, Neutrinos May Be the Key to Breaking the Standard Model” ars technician.
 Conde Nast., 30 Apr.
 2014.
 Web.
 08 Dec.
 2014.